jcurl/RJCP.DLL.CodeQuality/README.md

 You can deploy files, get the current work directory and implement accessors (in most cases) for internal and private classes.

-It is intended for use with NUnit 3.x and has backwards compatibility to NUnit 2.7.1 for older legacy projects.
+It is intended for use with NUnit 3.x and 4.x and has backwards compatibility to NUnit 2.7.1 for older legacy projects.

 There is no direct reference from `CodeQuality.NUnitExtensions` to the `NUnit.Framework` itself, so it will use the version of the library you choose